Are you ready to start a WordPress blog?

 Web hosting is like a home to your website.

-Simply think this.
+Simply think about this.
 You are hosting these files on your computer or cell phone.
 They are stored on a web server and serving accordingly.
 There are so many hosting types are available like

 - Shared Hosting.